KamalTD/Important_Scripts/README.md

 8- run_once.py                    -This script prevent dosen't allow openinig more than one same script at the same time

 9- get_node_inputs_outputs.py     - in clarisse get all inputs and outputs with attributes for a node

+10 - clarisse_get_texture_from_material - Get all textures connected to a material and the connection attributes in clarisse